Seventh Day Baptists

-Seventh Day Baptists are Baptists who observe the Sabbath in the seventh day of the week, Saturday, as a holy day to God.
+Seventh Day Baptists are Baptists who observe the Sabbath on the seventh day of the week, Saturday, as a holy day to God.
 They adopt a theology common to Baptists, profess the Bible as the only infallible rule of faith and practice, perform the baptism of believers by immersion, and believe in the autonomy of the local church.
 They profess a statement of faith instituted on fundamental precepts of belief.
 Seventh Day Baptists rest on Saturday as a sign of obedience in a covenant relationship with God and not as a condition of salvation.

 Most Christians and churches in history made Sunday their principal day of rest instead of Saturday.
 Nevertheless, there are countless accounts in the history of Christians who resisted that innovation and preserved the seventh day of the week as a day of rest and worship to God as instituted by God in the creation of the world, affirmed as a fourth commandment and reaffirmed in the teaching and example of Jesus and the Apostles.
-There are reports of Sabbath keeping in different parts of the world.
-In England, the first Baptists to keep the seventh day only appears in middle of the 17th century, and it was not the mainstream belief.
+There are reports of Sabbath-keeping in different parts of the world.
+In England, the first Baptists to keep the seventh day only appear in the middle of the 17th century, and it was not the mainstream belief.

 Seventh Day Baptists consist of churches all over the world, with over 520 churches and at least 45,000 members.
 Many have constant interaction among themselves through conferences in each country and through the Seventh Day Baptist World Federation.
 Other groups are independent.
 In general, federations maintain good relations with other Baptist churches and Protestant denominations as well as establishing links with other Christian institutions and unions worldwide.

 History

-English Baptists date back to the early 17th century Puritan Nonconformism, in which many did not conform to the Church of England and formed other churches.
+English Baptists date back to the early 17th century Puritan Nonconformism, in which many did not "conform" to the governance and usages of the Church of England and formed other churches.
 Among these congregations were the Gainsborough church whose leaders were John Smyth and Thomas Helwys.
 In 1608, they left England in exile and went to the Netherlands.
 Soon, the congregation concluded that infants should not be baptized because of the lack of biblical and apostolical support.
 The exiled English church in Amsterdam became what is considered the first Baptist church.
 Two years later, Helwys expelled Smyth and returned with some of the supporters to England, reestablishing the church in London.
 From there, Baptist practices and teachings spread throughout the country.
-However, they observed the Sabbath in the first day of the week.
+However, they observed their weekly Sabbath on Sunday, the first day of the week.